tylerbarker/sql_kit/README.md

    mix test
    ```

-The test suite runs against all supported databases (PostgreSQL, MySQL, SQLite, SQL Server, and ClickHouse).
+The test suite runs against all supported databases (PostgreSQL, MySQL, SQLite, SQL Server, ClickHouse, and DuckDB).
 All databases must be running for the full test suite to pass.

 ### Database Ports